Keystone Now Offers A Bright, Modern, RV Interior Option

-Jeremiah shared that he personally loves some of the more recent kitchen trends, such as the navy blue cabinets with gold hardware that many people are choosing for their homes, in order for the new interior to be a success, he needed to go with a more neutral look that would have a broader appeal.
+Jeremiah shared that he personally loves some of the bolder kitchen trends, such as the navy blue cabinets with gold hardware.
+But in order for the new interior to be a success, Keystone needed a more neutral look with broader appeal.

-According to Wayne of Lifestyle RVs, Jeremiah's theory seems to have worked: “Most wives walk into the Keystone Fuzion and say, ‘Wow, this is awesome!'
+According to Wayne of Lifestyle RVs, Jeremiah's theory seems to have worked.
+“Most wives walk into the Keystone Fuzion and say, ‘Wow, this is awesome!'

 Buying new vs. buying used and renovating yourself

-Wayne of Lifestyle RVs believes this concern is valid, as the next owner of your RV might not share your taste: “If you try to sell it, that doesn’t mean the next person will like it”.
+Wayne of Lifestyle RVs believes this concern is valid, as the next owner might not share your taste.
+“If you try to sell it, that doesn’t mean the next person will like it”.

 An “Instagram-worthy” RV renovation can be costly, too.
 Autumn Bailey shared on her website that she and her husband spent over $6,000 on their gorgeous toy hauler renovation.

 Buying an RV that was painted in the factory means the paint will be of an industrial finish that's much less prone to chipping and peeling, and applied with the professional precision you'd see on residential cabinets.

-Will other RV’s start coming in lighter colors?
+Will other RVs start coming in lighter colors?

-We will definitely start seeing more RV’s with lighter colors in the near future.
+We will definitely start seeing more RVs with lighter colors in the near future.
 Keystone has already introduced a lighter “Coastal Cottage Interior” in its 2019 Bullet line, which includes all Bullet, Crossfire, and Premier travel trailers.
 These campers are smaller, lighter, and often more affordable for first-time RV buyers.